microsoft/WhatTheHack/067-FabricLakehouse/Coach/Solution-03.md

 Challenge Three is about cleaning and loading data from ``Bronze`` files to ``Silver`` delta tables in preparation for reporting.

-The students should be encouraged to explore both notebooks and dataflows (for example, processing BOM forecast XML is easy in a dataflow, but the WAM-002 data is better suited to a notebook).
+The students should be encouraged to explore both notebooks and data flows (for example, processing BOM forecast XML is easy in a dataflow, but the WAM-002 data is better suited to a notebook).

 Overall, the method used by the students are very much a design choice by each.